 - Although it could be argued that the development of document management through electronic databases, and software that can sort and facilitate analysis of documents and other electronic communications, aids the fair resolution of project disputes, it can also be convincingly argued that this development has added to the complexity of arbitration as some parties seek to engage in large-scale document and communication discovery within the arbitration process, and other parties passionately resist such discovery.
 This type of confrontation is understandable in the international context, particularly as practitioners from common law countries tend to be far more accepting of discovery in arbitration, while those from civil law countries consider broad discovery invasive and unacceptable in arbitration.

 When emails are included in the scope of what one party seeks to obtain from the other, the volume and associated costs of the electronic data that could be exchanged and then analysed can result in very substantial expense and the consumption of many months of discovery, all of which is part of the debate on this issue.
 It tends to be one of the challenging complexities facing project arbitration.

-When it comes to international construction, few projects compare to China's Belt and Road Initiative, which will establish new land and sea corridors between China, its neighbours and beyond to western Europe.
+When it comes to international construction, few projects compare to China's Belt and Road Initiative (BRI), which will establish new land and sea corridors between China, its neighbours and beyond to western Europe.
 Disputes will undoubtedly arise from a project of this magnitude, but it remains to be seen how and where these disputes will be adjudicated.
 The ICC, for one, through its Belt and Road Commission, has been very much up front about its expertise and its ability to help resolve the arriving and coming claims.
 For its part China established international commercial courts in Shenzhen and Xi'an which administered their first cases in the middle of 2019.
 It remains to be seen how and where the BIR disputes will be administered and resolved.

 On 31 January 2020, the United Kingdom withdrew from the European Union.
 With the actual final withdrawal scheduled for 31 December 2020, the negotiations are proceeding on the commercial terms.
 While it is not clear how United Kingdom court will be enforced, or if, after 31 December 2020, it appears that London will remain a preferred venue for international arbitrations.
-In general, Brexit has highlighted the advantages and security provided by the 1958 Convention on the Recognition and Enforcement of Arbitral Awards against the uncertainty of how court judgments will be enforced in the post-Brexit world.
+In general, Brexit has highlighted the advantages and security provided by the 1958 Convention on the Recognition and Enforcement of Arbitral Awards (New York Convention) against the uncertainty of how court judgments will be enforced in the post-Brexit world.

 Clearly, the nature of international construction arbitration has not in itself become a more complex process, but rather it reflects the increased complexity of global construction projects and the differences brought to the table by parties from different nationalities and different legal systems.
 Thus, the need for the parties and their legal counsel to reflect on the challenges specified above – as well as others that may be more specific to the particular project and its participants – is key to creating an arbitration process that can be efficient, effective and responsive, and one that will credibly resolve their disputes.